narlock/Kaizen/README.md

 <h2 align="center">Application Information</h2>
 <p align="center">
   • Local web server with Node.js, requiring npm, express, mysql <br>
-  • SQLite, notably a local database will be utilized by the web server. <br>
+  • MySQL for database connection and storing information<br>
   • A web browser, OpenLife has been tested in Google Chrome, Firefox, and Safari <br>
   • OpenLife has been tested on Linux, Windows <br>
 </p>